alpaka-group/llama/documentation/pages/user/mappings.rst

 One of the basic tasks of LLAMA is to map an address in the user domain and datum domain to some address in allocated memory space.
-This isn't an easy task, especially not if the compiler shall still be able to optimize the resulting memory accesses (vectorization, reodering, aligned load, etc.).
-The compiler needs to *understand* the semantic of the mapping at compile time.
+This isn't an easy task, especially not if the compiler shall still be able to optimize the resulting memory accesses (vectorization, reodering, aligned loads, etc.).
+The compiler needs to **understand** the semantic of the mapping at compile time.
 Otherwise it is impossible to archieve a good performance.

 LLAMA mapping interface
 -----------------------